This event will be available to view from 09:00 on Saturday, March 27th until 20:00 on Sunday, March 28th.

-Dr John Troyer is the Director of the Centre for Death and Society at the University of Bath.
-His latest book, Technologies of the Human Corpse (MIT Press 2020), is now available.
+Dr John Troyer is the Director of the Centre for Death and Society at the University of Bath and author of Technologies of the Human Corpse (MIT Press 2020).
 It investigates the relationship of the dead body with technology throughout history, starting with nineteenth-century embalming machines and taking a curious tour to arrive at today’s technologies that seek to extend and prevent death.

 Louise Winter is a progressive funeral director.
 Her mission is to get people to really think about the kind of funerals they’re having, and why they have them.
 She believes that a good funeral can be transformational in helping us acknowledge and accept that someone has died.
 Louise is one half of the team behind Life.
 Death.
 Whatever.